Watch: Miracle survival after girl on scooter hit on busy road

-A dashcam has captured the heart-stopping moment a young girl was hit by a car after she rode her scooter into traffic on a busy Auckland road.
+Police have revealed they are looking for a young girl's family after dashcam video captured the heart-stopping moment she was hit by a car when she rode her scooter into traffic on a busy Auckland road.

 The video, shot yesterday afternoon on Hobsonville Rd in West Auckland, shows a woman and three children crossing the road near the entrance to a car park.